 - Wholesale and Manufacturing Sales Representatives

-A degree in marketing can be a pathway to a highly lucrative career.
-There are a number of different career opportunities within the scope of marketing, sales, and advertising that offer a particularly high earnings upside.
-The Bureau of Labor Statistics provides a few illuminating Mean and Median salaries for relevant careers:
+A marketing degree can be a pathway to a highly lucrative career.
+There are several different career opportunities within the scope of marketing, sales, and advertising that offer a particularly high earnings upside.
+The Bureau of Labor Statistics provides median salaries for relevant careers as of 2018:

-Are There Professional Marketing Associations or Societies I should join?
+Are There Professional Marketing Associations or Societies You Should Join?

 - American Advertising Federation (AAF)